dpallabi/sih/README.md

 # 🎓 Smart Student System

-Smart Student System is a comprehensive full-stack web application designed to enhance learning by providing seamless access to course materials, assignment submissions, and attendance tracking..
+Smart Student System is a comprehensive full-stack web application designed to enhance learning by providing seamless access to course materials, assignment submissions, and attendance tracking.
 ---

 ### 🎯 Core Functionality